Linux readlink and realpath Command Tutorial for Beginners (with Examples)

 Linux realpath and readlink commands

-As already mentioned in the beginning, both realpath and readlink commands display resolved path for symlinks in the output.
+As already mentioned in the beginning, both realpath and readlink commands display the resolved path for symlinks in the output.

 Following is their syntax: